privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 1. Parse `enc_request` into `version`, `key_id`, `kem_id`, `kdf_id`, `aead_id`,
    `enc`, and `ct`.
 1. If `version` is not 0, return an error.
-1. Find the matching HPTK private key, `skR`, corresponding to `key_id`.
+1. Find the matching HPKE private key, `skR`, corresponding to `key_id`.
 If there is no matching key, return an error.
 1. Build a sequence of bytes (`info`) by concatenating the ASCII-encoded string "message/auction request"; a zero byte; `key_id` as an 8-bit integer; plus `kem_id`, `kdf_id`, and `aead_id` as three 16-bit integers.